The aim of the

 argument the proportion of traits covered by species.

-# Filter species with at least 50% of included (two traits)
+# Filter species which have at least 80% of known traits

 red_sp_traits_2 <- fb_filter_species_by_trait_coverage(